freeCodeCamp/news-translation-tasks/README.md

 In this guide, we will explain the steps using [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).

 1. In the issue, you can find a comment like this:
 ![Issue comment containing links to relevant files](images/gh-issue-link.png)

 Click the link **click to open github.dev**.
 It will open the machine-translated file in the github.dev editor.
 It looks just like VS Code.
 ![github.dev eitor](images/ghdev-open.png)

 2. In the "posteditor" field at the beginning of the file, write your username on Ghost.
 ![Update posteditor field](images/ghdev-name.png)

 3. To see the original article before the translation, you can `Ctrl + click` the original URL to open the original article in your browser.
 ![Open original URL](images/ghdev-original.png)

 Or you can find the original markdown file in the articles/_raw directory with the same file name.
 Be careful not to edit the raw file.
 ![Open original URL](images/ghdev-raw-markdown.png)

-4. Go through the translated file and revise it.
+4. Go through the translated file and make changes, such as fixing mistranslations or improving awkward phrasing.
 This process of revising machine translation is called post-editing.
-Fix any mistranslations or improve awkward phrasing.

 5. You can temporarily save your work with `Ctrl + S`.
 This way, the changes will be saved in your browser's local storage.